schmouk/PyRandLib/README.md

 Installation
 ------------

-Currently, the only way to install PyRandLib is to download the .zip or .tar archive,  and to put all of their contents in sub-directory site-packages of directory Lib in your Python environment.
+Currently, the only way to install PyRandLib is to download the .zip, .7z or .tar  archive,  and to put all of their contents in sub-directory site-pack- ages of directory Lib in your Python environment.